Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 Run `aws configure`.
 It'll ask for your `AWS Access Key ID`, `AWS Secret Access Key`, `Default region name` and `Default output format` one command at a time.

 Enter the credentials you got in the previous section for the first two settings.
-Our `Default region name` is `us-west` and `Default output format` is `json`.
+Our `Default region name` is `us-west-1` and `Default output format` is `json`.

 It should look like this: